cbushdor/MyHeadersFill_file/README.md

 # Introduction
-Creates header according to file extension!
+Creates a file header according to file extension!
+Can be included wih command line (not installed yet).

 # Instruction to install plugin
 TODO!